StarRocks/starrocks/docs/quick_start/deploy_in_docker.md

 # Quick start: Deploy StarRocks with Docker

 This quickstart provides a guide to:

-* Use [Docker](https://docs.docker.com/engine/install) to deploy StarRocks with one FE and one BE.
+- Use [Docker](https://docs.docker.com/engine/install/) to deploy StarRocks with one FE and one BE.
-* Connect to StarRocks with MySQL client.
+- Connect to StarRocks with MySQL client.
-* Create a table, insert some data, and query data.
+- Create a table, insert some data, and query the data.

 ## Prerequisites